-MATH2070 Optimisation and Financial Mathematics 6 credit points Semester 2, Applied, Normal Prerequisite: (MATH1001 or MATH1901 or MATH1906) and (MATH1002 or MATH1902).
+MATH2070 Optimisation and Financial Mathematics

+Semester 2, Applied, Normal

+Prerequisite: (MATH1001 or MATH1901 or MATH1906) and (MATH1002 or MATH1902).

 Assumed Knowledge: MATH1003 or MATH1903 or MATH1907.

-Prohibition: May not be counted with MATH2010 or MATH2033 or MATH2933 or ECMT3510 Operations Research A. Classes: 3 lectures, 1 tutorial and 1 computer lab per week.
-Assessment: One 3 hr exam, assignments, quizzes.
+Prohibition: May not be counted with MATH2010 or MATH2033 or MATH2933 or ECMT3510

+Operations Research A.

+Classes: 3 lectures, 1 tutorial and 1 computer lab per week.
+Assessment: One 2 hr exam, assignments, quizzes, project.

 Problems in industry and commerce often involve maximising profits or minimising costs subject to constraints arising from resource limitations.
-The first part of this unit looks at the important class of linear optimisation programming problems and their solution using the simplex algorithm.
+The first part of this unit looks at the important class of linear programming problems and their solution using the simplex algorithm, and the minimisation of functions of several variables with constraints, including Lagrange multipliers, Kuhn-Tucker theory and quadratic programming.